Extracting Properties of Dark Dense Environments around Black Holes from Gravitational Waves: A dark dense environment probe in GWs

 As a benchmark example, we consider such a halo surrounding a BH of $M=30\,M_\odot$ with a binary companion to illustrate the $D$–$f$ relation.
 We compute the evolution of the GW observables $h$, $f$, and $\dd f/\dd t$ from the DF dominate frequency region, $0.05\,\text{Hz}$ to $0.5\,\text{Hz}$, for this binary system, and construct $D$ using Eq.~\eqref{eq:observable_D}.
 The resulting $D$–$f$ diagram is shown in Fig.~\ref{fig:D_DMH}.

 Eq.~\eqref{eq:D_DM_halo} shows that the power-law index of the $D$–$f$ relation is directly correlated with the power-law index $\gamma$ in the density profile of the dark environment, as

 Once such a $D$–$f$ relation is observed in GWs, it can reveal the CDM halo distribution surrounding the BH binary, and may indicate a possible primordial origin of the central BH.
+In a spike-like halo with a power-index $\gamma = -9/4$, $|v_r/v_\phi| < 6 \times 10^{-5}$ holds in DF-dominated frequency, which ensures the validity of the adiabatic orbital evolution approximation.

 It should be noted that measurement uncertainties in the GW waveform can significantly affect the inferred $D$–$f$ diagram.
 If the GW emission power dominates over the DF power loss in the orbital frequency evolution, the waveform deviations induced by DF will be smaller than the observational uncertainties.
 In such cases, the $D$–$f$ relation cannot be reliably extracted from the GW signal.
 Therefore, to obtain a measurable $D$–$f$ diagram, one should focus on the frequency range where the DF power loss dominates over the GW emission power.
 A detailed discussion of this point is provided in the next section.